Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Each case is fundamentally distinct, with various factors determining the final settlement or court award.
 This includes:

+At Rosenfeld Injury Lawyers, we operate on a contingency fee basis.
+This means that you pay nothing upfront.
 Our fees are contingent upon securing compensation for your injuries and are deducted from that.
 In the event of no financial recovery, you will not owe us anything at all.
 We believe in minimizing clients’ financial risks while aggressively pursuing justice on their behalf.

 Don’t hesitate to contact us to schedule your free consultation.
 Call us at (888) 424-5757 or contact us online to discuss how we can assist you.